KirstChat/the-wee-norn-iron-box/README.md

 - As a **Site Owner/Superuser**, I want to be able to add new products
 - As a **Site Owner/Superuser**, I want to be able to edit products
 - As a **Site Owner/Superuser**, I want to be able to remove products
-- As a **Site Owner/Superuser**, I want to be able to view registered users order details so I know what products to add to their box
+- As a **Site Owner/Superuser**, I want to be able to access the admin panel to view registered users order details so I know what products to add to their box

 ### Design